Garage Door Springs

 Do you have a steel rolling garage door?
 Go to our Steel Rolling Door Torsion Springs page to learn more and to order new springs for your garage.

 Manufacturers roll mini-warehouse doors from a single piece of steel.
 While steel rolling doors use interlocking slats to form the curtain, mini-warehouse doors use single-piece curtains.
-As the door opens, the curtain wraps around the drums which are secured to the shaft.
-Because of this, all one-piece curtain doors can be called roll-up doors or steel rolling doors.
+As the door opens, the curtain wraps around the drums, which are secured to the shaft.
+Because of this, roll-up doors can be called one-piece curtain doors or steel rolling doors.

 The other end of the torsion spring secures to the door bracket just to the outside of the door.
 The axle passes through this bracket, through the middle of the torsion spring, and through the drums.